 For more information or to refer a complaint, see the following webpage:

 This information will be included in the outcome letter to complainants.

-9. Persistent complaints
+9. Persistent or Unreasonable Complaints

 Most complaints raised will be valid and therefore we will treat them seriously.
 However, a complaint may become unreasonable if the person: